This FAQ is intended for college transfer and undecided students.

 Counselors are professionally trained faculty who provide career and personal counseling.
 Students may seek counseling for help with major life transitions, stress reduction, crisis intervention, identifying skills, abilities and interests, disabilities, academic goals, and job search skills.

 What are the benefits to doing the START in person?

-The START orientation will give you a broad and in–depth overview of how to get started.
-Students can meet directly with an advisor after the orientation is over and they can assist you with your first quarter planning.
-You can meet with current students and listen to their experiences or hear about special courses happening that quarter.
-Your enrollment is completed at the end and you will be able to register for courses immediately following the orientation instead of waiting two business days for your PIN to be activated.
-If you need to reschedule your in person START orientation session, please contact Admissions to reschedule.
-They can be reached at 206.934.5450 or visit them in room BE1104.
+The START orientation will give you a broad and in-depth overview of how to get started at Seattle Central College.
+We will introduce our various academic programs we can offer you, from professional technical, transfer, and bachelor's degrees.
+Following a tour of the campus, students can meet directly with an advisor who will assist you with your first quarter class planning.
+Your enrollment to Seattle Central is completed at the end, giving you an opportunity to start your educational career on the right path towards academic success.
+If you need to reschedule your in person START orientation session, please contact Admissions at 206.934.5450, or visit them in room BE1104.

 I can't register online and I got this error message.
 What happened?

 Authentication Error: Double check that you have entered the correct Student ID and PIN

 If you have not change your PIN, your initial PIN is your six-digit birthday in MMDDYY (Month/Day/Year) format.
 If your PIN still does not work, please call Registration at 206.934.6918 with questions.